JakobJoSchmidt/immersive-questionnaire-unity-vr/README.md

 ## Getting Started

+Getting Started
 	1. Clone or download this repository.
 	2. Add the folder to your Unity project.
 	3. Place the Questionnaire object into your VR scene.
+	4. Use the sliders and properties in the Unity Inspector to customize the component to your needs (e.g., number of questions displayed simultaneously, scale size, layout).
-4. Import your own questionnaire in CSV format or use the included IPQ/UEQ.
+	5. Import your own questionnaire in CSV format or use the included IPQ/UEQ.
-5. Enter Play Mode in VR and start collecting responses.
+	6. Enter Play Mode in VR and start collecting responses.
-6. Export the results for further analysis.
+	7. Export the results for further analysis.

 ## Questionnaire Format